anitaNeutrino/icemc/README.md

 To produce Anita-like output files, you must have the [libRootFftwWrapper](https://github.com/nichol77/libRootFftwWrapper) and [eventReaderRoot](https://github.com/anitaNeutrino/eventReaderRoot) libraries installed before compiling icemc.

-After that you will need to find and uncomment the line in icemc.cc `#define ANITA3_EVENTREADER`.
+After that you will need to find and uncomment the site specific flag `ANITA3_EVENTREADER=1` in the Makefile.
 The next time you compile and run icemc, the ANITA-like outputs will be produced automatically.
 The outputs also include the TruthAnitaEvent tree with the Monte Carlo truth information about the simulated events.